Supporting Children with Learning Disabilities: A Parent’s Guide

 • interactive reading programs for literacy practice

-• guided math tools for number sense and fact practice
+• guided math tools for number sense and fact support

 Try Calcularis Today

-If you already know the main challenge is math-related, especially around number sense or dyscalculia-like struggles, go deeper here: Best Math Program for Dyscalculia at Home.
+If the biggest problem is math, especially number sense or dyscalculia-like difficulty, go deeper here: Best Math Program for Dyscalculia at Home.

-If the bigger issue is reading, spelling, or broader literacy support, go here next: Best Online Reading Program for Struggling Readers at Home.
+If the main struggle is reading, spelling, or broader literacy support, start here: Best Online Reading Program for Struggling Readers at Home.

 Supporting confidence and emotional resilience

-Learning disabilities do not only affect school performance.
+Learning disabilities do not only affect academic performance.
 They can hit confidence hard.
-A child who feels behind often starts protecting themselves with avoidance, humor, anger, or quiet withdrawal.
+A child who feels behind may start protecting themselves with avoidance, humor, anger, perfectionism, or quiet withdrawal.

 • Model calm around mistakes.
 Mistakes are part of learning, not proof of failure.

 • Name strengths often.
-Children need to hear what they do well too.
+Children need to hear what they do well too, not only where they struggle.

 • Normalize effort.
-Hard does not mean impossible.
+Hard does not mean hopeless.

 • Protect dignity.
 Correct privately when possible and avoid turning school struggle into identity.

-• Consider extra support.
-Some children benefit from therapy, coaching, or other emotional support when frustration runs high.
+• Consider added support.
+Some children benefit from therapy, coaching, or emotional support when frustration runs high.

-A child who feels safe is far more able to learn than a child who feels defeated before they begin.
+A child who feels safe and understood is far more able to learn than a child who feels defeated before the work even begins.

 Best next steps by type of struggle